Featured Comment:

 How I Developed This Recipe

-When I was developing this recipe for ponzu salmon, I wanted to create a dish that could be enjoyed as a one-plate meal, perfect for lunch or other occasions.
+When I was putting this recipe together for ponzu salmon, I wanted to create a dish that could be enjoyed as a one-plate meal, perfect for lunch or other occasions.

-I wanted to showcase the sour flavor of ponzu by creating a unique glaze that is different from teriyaki.
+I wanted to highlight the sour taste of ponzu by creating a distinctive glaze that sets it apart from teriyaki.

-This recipe is incredibly simple to make, and I hope you will try it out for a weekend lunch!
+This recipe is really straightforward to make, and I hope you’ll give it a try for a weekend lunch!

 Ingredients & Substitution Ideas

-- Ponzu Sauce: This sauce is key to the recipe.
-You can either use store-bought ponzu or make your own at home.
+- Ponzu Sauce: You can either use store-bought ponzu or make your own at home.
 I’ve done both, and each has its charm.

 - Sake: If you don’t have sake, don’t worry.
 White wine or dry sherry are great substitutes.

-- Mirin: To get that authentic Japanese flavor, I always use Hon Mirin, like Hinode Hon Mirin.
-It’s worth looking at my mirin guide to understand how it differs from other varieties.
-I found it quite enlightening.
+- Mirin: To get that authentic Japanese flavor, I always use Hon Mirin.

 - Salmon Fillets: I prefer using skin-on fillets to achieve a crispy finish.
 It really makes a difference in the texture.